j1sk1ss/CordellCompiler/docs/src/changelog/README.md

 }
 ```

-Some improvements in typing (`i8`, `u8`, etc.), `asm` blocks, `external` functions, `heap` arrays, and other.
-This version also was tested with brainfuck interpreter.
+Some improvements in the typing (now we able to use `i8`, `u8`, etc.), `asm` blocks, `external` functions, `heap` arrays, etc. This version also was tested by implementing the `brainfuck interpreter`.

 ----------------------------------------

 # Version v1
-First version of this compiler.
-Last commit before v2 was in the middle of summer 2025.
-Main features of this version is a `token` -> `AST` -> `ASM` structure of the compiler, basic support of a `NASM`, brainfuck interpreter and other stuff.
-Sample of syntax is here:
+The first version of this compiler.
+The last commit before v2 was in the middle of summer of 2025.
+Main features of this version is a [`token` -> `AST` -> `ASM`] structure, basic `NASM`-syntax code generation, examples like `brainfuck interpreter`, etc. The most interesting part, in my opinion, is the syntax:
 ```cplv1
 function itoa ptr buffer; int dsize; int num; {
     int index = dsize - 1;